cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 ## Introduction

 When I was first planning out this tutorial series, I had intended to use a [different style transfer model](https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training).
-This other model was designed to generate more consistent output to better work with video.
+This other model is designed to generate more consistent output to better work with video.
 Unfortunately, I found I was unable to reliably get good results with that model in a Unity environment.
 Since I already dumped so much time into working with this model, I figured I might as well make a tutorial for anyone that wants to mess around with it.

 **Important:** This post assumes that you have already gone through the previous parts of this tutorial series.
 You can go to the start of this series by clicking the link below.